 Insights from NHNAI academic network:

-Learning new skills, intellectual and practical, requires practice, and often repetition in order to increase the efficiency and quality of the action regarding its goal in the long-term.
-This repetition is not possible without displaying effort and often facing frustration when not quiet achieving our goal.
-If the use of technological devises and AI short-cut these important learning steps, the individual will not acquiere the new capacities and knowledge, and will thus be empoverished.
-It is this important to evaluate the use of AI through this “effort-for-learning” lens, that should not be viewed as a waste of time, but rather as the time needed to learn-and-keep the knowledge (be it abstract or concrete know-how).
-Moreover, realizing efforts also conveys sense-making in the learning, which is important for a person’s identity.
+Learning new (intellectual and practical) skills requires practice, and often repetition in order to increase the efficiency and quality of actions regarding their long-term goal.
+This repetition is not possible without making efforts and often facing frustration when not quite achieving our goal.
+If the use of technological devices and AI shortcuts these important learning steps, the individual will not acquiere the new capacities and knowledge, and will thus be empoverished.
+It is therefore important to evaluate the use of AI through this “effort-for-learning” lens, that should not be viewed as a waste of time, but rather as the time needed to learn-and-keep the knowledge (be it abstract or concrete know-how).
+Moreover, making efforts also conveys sense-making in learning, which is important for a person’s identity.

 [1] Abbas, M., Jam, F. A., & Khan, T. I. (2024).
 Is it harmful or helpful?
 Examining the causes and consequences of generative AI usage among university students.
 International Journal of Educational Technology in Higher Education, 21(1), 10.